 It is also important that in the future the results of all these researches are shared among the people and benefit the entire world population.

 For this reason we also believe that it is wrong to let these researches take place only outside the European Union.

 We urge Members of the European Parliament, EU Commissioners and Governmental representatives to revise the criteria for "Eligible actions and ethical principles" for funding biomedical researches of the Horizon Europe 2021 – 2027 in line with the present petition.

 So we ask to emend the letters (b) and (c) of Article 14 of the Horizon Europe 2021 – 2027 as follow:

-(b) activities intended to modify the genetic heritage of human beings which could make such changes heritable except for preventive or therapeutic purposes;
+(b) activities intended to modify the genetic heritage of human beings which could make such changes heritable, except for in vitro research;

-(c) activities intended to create human embryos solely for the purpose of research or for the purpose of stem cell procurement, including by means of somatic cell nuclear transfer, if it's planned that embryos grow for more than fourteen days or if there are other valid alternatives.
+(c) activities intended to create human embryos through fertilization solely for the purpose of research or for the purpose of stem cell procurement, /------/.